iris-lew/projects/project_005_IdentifyingBadData/ReadMe.md

 doing.
 While there is debate over how much we responsibility we take over the models we create and it is often not a one-person job, we should not build models "hoping that the AI can learn something" even when we don't know what exactly it's learning.

 To demonstrate, I found two datasets on wildfires.
-The datasets I use as examples are found in the Kaggle links within the writeup.
+The datasets I use as examples are found in the Kaggle links within the write-up.
 If the objective is to build a model detect wildfires, then it seems like these two datasets are good candidates to build a model with.
-The first dataset is a file of ~30,000 images from Canada that are "wildfire" and "nowildfire" images, but upon examining the documentation, it seems like there is a lot of missing information.
+The first dataset is a file of ~30,000 images from Canada that are "wildfire" and "nowildfire" images, which implies I should build an image classification model.
 The neural net model that I built predicts the wildfire images with ~90% accuracy, but I find myself questioning whether the model built using the data from the image, file names, and the Kaggle description is truly identifying wildfires or whether it is identifying non-urban images.